kradhakrishnan0714/kradhakrishnan0714.github.io/about.md

 classes: wide
 ---

-Hello!
+Hello there!
 I’m **Karthik**, a Senior Manager in Quality Engineering with over 19 years of experience in data quality assurance, analytics, and ETL test automation.
 I specialize in ensuring data accuracy and efficiency, empowering organizations to make informed, data-driven decisions.

 Currently, I lead transformative projects at **PwC** in Dallas, implementing automation-first approaches to streamline data testing from 2021.